 Stage 2: Development

-A website consists of multiple pages dedicated to different aspects of your business and the development stage is devoted to take care of that.
+A web portal consists of multiple pages dedicated to different aspects of your business and the development stage is devoted to take care of that.
 In this stage the test data is utilised to design the navigation model of the portal and other important aspects such as page template, display template, and the content model.

 Here the developer has to keep few things in mind: